jecooku/weather-app/README.md

 The following app is a web based weather forecasting service.
 It returns the weather information of location selected from the text input dropdown.

-** Instructions **
+**Instructions**

+To run the App:
 1. run `docker-compose build`
 2. run `docker-compose up` to start the app
 3. run `docker-compose down` to stop the container
 4. run `docker exec -it <container-name> /bin/bash` to enter the container's console
 5. To access the app, go to http://localhost:3001/

+To run tests:
+1. docker-compose -f docker-compose.test.yml build
+2. docker-compose -f docker-compose.test.yml up

 **User flow**

-1. User enters the app and is greated by a welcome screen
+1. User enters the app and is greeted by a welcome screen
 2. User begins to enter an address
-3. The App shows suggestion which grow in accurancy as the user enters more details
+3. The App shows suggestion which grow in accuracy as the user enters more details
 4. The user selects an item from the selection dropdown
 5. The users click on `GET WEATHER`
 6. The app displays the weather information for the selected address